mr-php/mr-php.github.io/_posts_drafts/2016-07-10-advanced-multi-model-forms-yii2.md

 ---
 layout: post
 title: Advanced Multi-Model Forms in Yii2
-excerpt: "<p>How to manage multiple child models in a form, supporting validation for each model.</p>"
+excerpt: "<p>Manage multiple models in a form, supporting validation for each model.</p>"
 tags: [yii2, forms]
 ---

-How to manage multiple child models in a form, supporting validation for each model.
+How to manage multiple models in a form, supporting validation for each model.

-Simply click a button to add another child, and it will magically appear on the form.

 After submitting the form, any validation errors will be clearly displayed.

 ![Yii2 Multi-Model Form](https://cloud.githubusercontent.com/assets/51875/16708229/58cdacfc-462a-11e6-96dc-3894f6e1cf6b.jpg)

-Consider a `Product` model that has multiple `Parcel` models related, which represent a list of parcels that belong to the product.
-In the form you want to allow adding any number of parcels and each one should validate according to the model rules.
+Consider a `Product` model that has a single `Parcel` model related, which represents a parcel that belongs to the product.
+In the form you want to enter information for the product and the parcel at the same time, and each one should validate according to the model rules.

 ## Table Models